fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 });
 ```

+The middleware will ensure every user has valid credentials before proceeding with the command or action.

-The next piece is the [Slack view listener](https://slack.dev/bolt-js/concepts/view-submissions) that handles dialog window submission and stores the credentials:
+The next piece is implementing the [Slack view listener](https://slack.dev/bolt-js/concepts/view-submissions) called when a user submits the token form. here, we need to save user credentials and confirm the process was successful:

 ```typescript
 app.view(ActionKeys.SAVE_ACCESS_TOKENS, constructUser, async ({ack, body, context})=> {